Nash115/PythonDebugger/README.md

 ### Settings variables :

 - ```maxLenOfLogs (initial: 10)``` The max lengh of the history for each variables
-- ```logEqualsValues (initial: True)``` Defines if a value should be added to the history if it has not been modified since the last refresh.
+- ```logEqualsValues (initial: False)``` Defines if a value should be added to the history if it has not been modified since the last refresh.
 - ```oneLineValues (initial: False)``` Defines whether the result should be displayed as a tab, in a single line